September 18, 2022

 Deba

-However, the village of Deba was intentionally built below this insane slope to protect it from invaders.
-It sits at sea level, with a port on the Bay of Biscay.
-This 15th century village once sats within a walled fortress, with the massive hill protecting one flank, while the Deba river secured its opposite side.
+This was all by design, though.
+The village of Deba was intentionally built below this insane slope to protect it from invaders.
+Deba sits at sea level, with a port on the Bay of Biscay.
+This 15th-century village once sat inside a walled fortress, with the massive hill protecting one flank, while the Deba river secured its opposite side.

 Sign showing what Deba looked like in its heyday.

 By the time I made it back to flat ground again, it was 2 pm.
-I was sweaty from the fatigue of the day and famished.
-This was my last food option before tonight’s albergue, so I quickly toured Deba’s central commercial area in search of a somewhere to get a decent meal.
+I was sweaty from the fatigue of the day, and I was famished.
+This was my last food option before tonight’s albergue, so I quickly toured Deba’s central commercial area in search of a decent meal.

 Another single pilgrim sat next to me, and at first I assumed he was Spanish because he seemed fluent when the waiter came to take our respective orders.
-But then I heard him speak French to a table beside him and I adjusted my assessment.
-Maybe he was really French, but fluent in Spanish.
+But then I heard him speak French to a table beside him, and I adjusted my assessment.
+Maybe he was French, but fluent in Spanish?

-We ate next to each other in silence – thru the first course and then onto the second.
-But then I noticed his e-reader was open to a book that was clearly in English.
+We ate in silence next to each other, through the first course and then onto the second.
+That is, until I noticed his e-reader was open to a book that was clearly in English.

-I took a risk, and commented that he was reading in English.
-He responded that it was his native tongue.
-And from there I leaned his name was Michael, and that he was originally from Ireland.
-Michael lived in Marseilles now (hence the fluent French) and he works as a translator.
-He was actually fluent in four languages (English, Spanish, French and German).
+I took a risk and asked him what he was reading.
+He responded to me in English, and from there, I learned that his name was Michael and that he was originally from Ireland.
+He now lives in Marseille (hence his fluency in French) and works as a translator.
+What’s more, it turns out he’s fluent in four languages: English, Spanish, French, and German.
 What a gift!

 And so, although I only expected to spend an hour or less eating lunch in Deba, 90 minutes soon disappeared as Michael and I compared notes about our Camino experiences.

 He’d missed out on the first scenic stage from Irun because he hadn’t started his Camino until San Sebastián.
 But then, he’d taken the more scenic coastal alternate today that I’d bypassed.
-He was staying at the municipal albergue in Deba, which he described as “very spartan,” while i was pressing on to a private albergue at the Basque dairy farm another five more kilometers ahead.
+He was staying at the municipal albergue in Deba, which he described as “very spartan.”
+Meanwhile, I planned to press on to a private albergue at the Basque dairy farm, another five kilometers ahead.

 Despite my desire to avoid the crowds while I was walking, I must have been starved for conversation because I was shocked to see how long we’d been sitting there.
-Dessert had come and gone and it was now time for me to get walking if I wanted to arrive at a decent hour.
-It was already 3:45 pm!!
+Dessert came and went, and it was now 3:45 pm!
+It was time for me to get walking if I wanted to arrive at my albergue at a decent hour.

 The Dairy Farm

 Of course, I knew what lay ahead for me on the Camino this afternoon.
-If Deba was a sea level then there was nowhere to go but uphill.
+If Deba sat at sea level, then there was nowhere to go but uphill.
 And my instincts weren’t wrong.
-I was back to familiar feeling of the muscles in my calves burning once again, but this time with the slightest lunchtime wine buzz to dull the pain.
+I was back to the familiar feeling of the muscles in my calves burning once again, but this time with the slightest lunchtime wine buzz to dull the pain.

-Leaving Deba meant saying goodbye to the coast for the next 80 kilometers, but first I needed to climb back up into the hills where I could see it once again.
+Leaving Deba meant saying goodbye to the coast for the next 80 kilometers.
+But first, I needed to climb back up into the hills where I could see it one last time.

 The ocean views above Deba

-The sun (and wine) slowed my pace, and it took me much longer than expect to walk that final five kilometers to the Izarbide Albergue where I’d spend the night.
+The sun (and wine) slowed my pace, and it took me much longer than expected to walk that final five kilometers to the Izarbide Albergue where I’d spend the night.

 When I arrived, there were already at least a dozen pilgrims at the former dairy farm.
 The milk barn had been converted to a modern, comfortable bunkhouse with concrete floors, lockers for our bags, and wonderfully warm showers.